KaiDubauskas/phertility/README.md

 ## Features
 - Gets user's current location
-- Displays abortion clinics on map within a 1000 mile radius
+- Displays abortion clinics and birth control services on map within a 1000 mile radius
 - Custom Google Maps markers that display location name, address, and rating of clinic on hover
+- Organize clinics on map by their marker color (blue for birth controls services and pink for abortion clinics)
 - Allows user to lock location info on screen by clicking the maps marker
 - Direct users to live state policy page from the location of abortion clinc clicked
 - Search feature that filters states